Director of Teacher Education: C. Prather

 Candidates enrolled in Education Department courses will have many interactions with P-12 students during clinical field experiences and are therefore expected to be law-abiding citizens who can satisfactorily pass the P-12 school’s requirements for a criminal history check.
 If a clinical field school experience placement request is rejected due to issues with the candidate’s criminal history report or background check, Franklin College has no further obligation regarding placement for that term.

 Acceptance for Elementary Education Student Teaching

-Student Teaching applications must be submitted to the Coordinator of Field Experiences during the junior year.
+Student Teaching applications must be submitted to the Education Department during the junior year.
 A Student Teaching placement will be sought only for those candidates who have successfully met all program requirements to date and have been approved for a Student Teaching placement.
 All coursework required for graduation in the Elementary Education major except EDE 456, EDE 499, and EST 499 must be satisfactorily completed before the start of the student teaching semester.

 All Education Department clinical field and internship experiences carry a fee as well as many Education Department courses.
 Fees can be found in the annually updated fees section of the academic catalog.
 It is the responsibility of the candidate to pay any fees associated with P-12 school experiences.
 Also, it is the responsibility of the candidate to pay the fees associated with nationally standardized tests that are required for admission to the Elementary Education program; the Indiana pedagogy licensing practice test (prior to graduation); and the Indiana content and pedagogy licensing tests.